fordevio/wharf/README.md

 ## Acknowledgements

-Wharf logo has been created using ChatGPT.
+The Wharf logo was designed by [Pranjal Gopale](https://www.linkedin.com/in/pranjal-goupale-564a9230b/).
+We sincerely thank her for the creative contribution.